Aayushi-web/loan_prediction_using-ml/README.md

-# Credit Card Behavior Prediction Score
+# Loan  Prediction Score using ML

-This project implements a machine learning model to predict the behavior of credit card users based on various features.
+This project implements a machine learning model to predict the behavior of Loan  Prediction Score users based on various features.
 The notebook demonstrates the data preprocessing, exploration, and model building process using a dataset containing credit card-related information.

 ## Features